 Small spaces can be some of the most inviting living spaces on Earth – if they are well made.
-Spanish architects Elii took an attic space of only 57 square meters (just over 613 square feet) and made it into an awe-inspiring apartment with hidden elements everywhere.
+Spanish architects Elii took an unused space measuring only 57 square meters (just over 613 square feet) and made it into an awe-inspiring attic apartment with hidden elements everywhere.
 The result looks kind of retro-futuristic, and very fun.
 Who doesn’t want swings tucked away in the ceiling to pull out when you’re feeling frisky?

 They call the apartment Didomestic.
 In its terrifically small space, it includes a central column that contains a staircase and storage.
 Two slivers of space on either side of the core contain a kitchen, bathroom, appliances and more storage.

 Transparent panels can be moved and shifted to create different rooms or change the shape of some spaces.
 When the panels are all closed up, the apartment flows freely from one room to the next.
 Certain panels can be moved to create an additional room or close the living room off from the kitchen.

 Various trap doors and hidden compartments open to reveal storage cubbies, sitting areas, and even a fun swing or hammock hanging from the ceiling.